Himalayan Yoga Academy

 What is Hatha Yoga?

-Each Hatha Yoga generally 45-90 inutes long and start with a gentle warm up and pranayama.
+Each Hatha Yoga generally 45-90 minutes long and start with a gentle warm up and pranayama.
 You have to focus on your breath throughout the class.
 After 10-15 minutes subtle warm up, we slowly move into the body postures to improve your balance, flexibility and strength.
-Lastly, class will end with a short meditation or breathing exercises like pranayama.
+Lastly, the class will end with a short meditation or breathing exercise like pranayama.

 Hatha yoga enhances flexibility, balance and strength.
 It stimulates your immune system, reducing inflammation diseases, increases concentration and improves sleep quality.